 Cons of PVC Bi-fold Doors

-Although PVC may seem like a great value compared to an aluminium bi-fold door, they may not be the best option if you are looking for a product suitable for long term use.
-PVC is a petroleum based product that may be toxic to your health and the environment.
+Although PVC may seem like a great value compared to an aluminium bi-fold door, it may not be the best option if you are looking for a product suitable for long term use.
+PVC is a petroleum-based product that may be toxic to your health and the environment.
 As such materials are known to give off higher amounts of VOC’s, also known as volatile organic compounds.
-These same compounds are found in the plastic water bottles that we have been told not drink out of due to their toxicity.
+These same compounds are found in the plastic water bottles that we have been told not to drink out of due to their toxicity.

 Another factor that you may want to consider when making your decision is how the material holds up in the event of a fire or other emergency.
 You may not be aware of this, but PVC is known to give off extremely toxic fumes when burning and can cause even more damage to a person attempting to exit a building during a fire.

-While PVC is a beautiful product that holds up well to the elements, is easy to maintain and cost effective, it may be worth it to invest in a higher quality material.
-One that it safer for your home or work environment such as timber or aluminium bi-fold doors.
+While PVC is a beautiful product that holds up well to the elements, is easy to maintain and cost-effective, it may be worth it to invest in higher quality material.
+One that is safer for your home or work environment such as timber or aluminium bi-fold doors.